khulnasoft/khulnasoft/doc/admin/observability/index.md

 <p class="lead">
 A key pillar of production readiness is the ability to observe, monitor, and analyze the health and state of the system.
-Sourcegraph is designed, and ships with, a number of observability tools and capabilities to meet enterprise production readiness criteria.
+Khulnasoft is designed, and ships with, a number of observability tools and capabilities to meet enterprise production readiness criteria.
 </p>

 <div class="getting-started">